bredmor/comment-analyzer/README.md

 $key = 'your_api_key';

 try {
-    // Instantiate API and define attribute model
+    // Instantiate API and define an attribute model
     $api = new Analyzer($key);
     $api->addAttributeModel(Analyzer::MODEL_TOXICITY);
 } catch (Exception $e) {
     echo 'Error: ' . $e->getMessage();
 }

-// Build your comment from text
+// Build your comments from text
 $comment = new Comment('Hello my good sir, how are you this fine evening?');
 $comment2 = new Comment('You suck, jerkwad.');

 try {
-    // Analyze the comment and fetch a score for the attribute model you want
+    // Analyze the comments and fetch a score for the attribute model you want
     $api->analyze($comment);
     $scoreObj = $comment->getSummaryScore(Analyzer::MODEL_TOXICITY);
     if($scoreObj) {